MrSmith33/nihlang/doc/vm_memory.md

    1) False positives
       We can find that some byte sequence can be interpreted as a valid pointer.
       If we assume it to be a real pointer, we would have the following potential situations:
-      a) False dependency of one allocation to another.
+      - False dependency of one allocation to another.
 This may result in an allocation that is not reachable from root pointers, to become reachable.
 So it will end up in static memory, bloating the executable.
 This does not pose any correctness problems.
-      b) Data corruption.
+      - Data corruption.
 When compiler/linker/loader need to move the target allocation, the pointer data will be updated, changing the original bytes of false pointer.
 The data is different from the result of CTFE.
    2) False negatives
       Pointer may be disguised by some pointer tagging scheme (like using top 16 bits of 64bit pointer).
       In this case we wouldn't find the pointer.
 It will not be added to relocation list.
 And when address changes, the pointer value will not be updated, resulting in the pointer pointing to the wrong location.